Linux Metrics

 - Can be used to create Metric Charts and Alerts.

-See Metrics and Attributes for an introduction to Memfault terminology related to metrics and to learn how the features you'll set up here can be accessed in the Memfault Web App.
+See Metrics for an introduction to Memfault terminology related to metrics and to learn how the features you'll set up here can be accessed in the Memfault Web App.

 Prerequisites